Differences viewer for files

 Jump to the next or previous difference.

-When the last or first difference is reached, PyCharm suggests to click the arrow buttons F7/Shift+F7 once more and compare other files, depending on the Go to the next file after reaching last change option in the Differences Viewer settings.
+When the last or the first difference is reached, PyCharm suggests clicking the arrow buttons or pressing F7/Shift+F7 once more and comparing other files modified locally.
+This behavior depends on the Go to the next file after reaching last change option in the Differences Viewer settings.

 Compare the local copy of the previous or next file with its update from the server.